mlatief/printocent-blockchain/README.md

-# Overview
+# Pearl
-A platform for sharing and analyzing IoT data which started as a proposal in HILLA Blockchain hackathon, PrintoCent track.
+Platform for sharing and analyzing IoT data using blockchain.
+Pearl started as a proposal in HILLA Blockchain hackathon, PrintoCent track.

 # Contributors
 - Jane Seppälä